Cavity Quantum Electrodynamics with Hyperbolic van der Waals Materials

-The aim of this Letter is to propose and analyze a planar cavity setup consisting of polar van der Waals (vdW) crystals as an ideal platform to explore the ultrastrong-coupling physics of cavity QED materials (Fig.~\ref{fig_schematic}a).
-We point out that one can attain a single-quantum ultrastrong coupling by embedding a 2D material with electronic transitions in the THz regime into ultrathin hexagonal boron nitride ($\textit{h}$-BN) layers.
+The aim of this Letter is to propose and analyze a planar cavity consisting of polar van der Waals (vdW) crystals as a promising platform for exploring the ultrastrong-coupling physics of cavity QED materials (Fig.~\ref{fig_schematic}a).
+We point out that one can attain a single-electron ultrastrong coupling by embedding a 2D material with electronic transitions in the THz regime into ultrathin hexagonal boron nitride ($\textit{h}$-BN) layers.
 A special feature here is that electrons in the 2D material couple to the electric field component of tightly confined hyperbolic phonon polaritons.
 The strong photon-phonon hybridization together with the low frequencies of polaritons then results in the significantly enhanced coupling strength over a broad range of momenta.
-This should be contrasted to conventional polar dielectrics with an isotropic dispersion, where sizable light-matter hybridization takes place in a limited range of momenta since light and matter are almost decoupled at large momenta due to the fast speed of light.
+This is challenging to achieve in conventional polar dielectrics with an isotropic dispersion, where sizable hybridization takes place in a limited range of momenta since light and matter are almost decoupled at large momenta due to the fast speed of light.

+The proposed setup should be contrasted to existing approaches in several crucial aspects.
+In metallic platforms such as nanoplasmonic cavities \cite{MNS20}, inevitable Ohmic losses severely limit quality factors in deep subwavelength scales, and achieving the (ultra)strong coupling regime requires the collective enhancement, i.e., the single-electron ultrastrong coupling remains out of reach.
+Metallic structures also lead to static screening that could itself affect the electronic ground state.
+In superconducting circuits, the single-electron ultrastrong coupling has been attained, but the need of a large kinetic inductance restricts it to the microwave region which is much lower than THz frequencies relevant to excitations in real materials.
+In contrast, the present platform supports the confined hyperbolic polaritons in the THz regime while behaving as simple dielectrics at low frequencies, thus allowing for the THz single-electron ultrastrong coupling in the absence of Ohmic losses and strong screening.